-Issue (Responsible Department) Pro npact De Effect gree tive Impa Of Effec N LS PS-M PS N LS PS-M PS 8A.
-Cultural Resources - Archaeological Will the proposed project: ufa. - 1 Demolish or materially alter in an adverse manner those physical characteristics that account for the inclusion of the resource in a local register of historical resources pursuant to Section 5020.1(k) requirements of Section 5024.1(g) of the Public Resources Code? x x 2) Demolish or materially alter in an adverse manner those physical characteristics of an archaeological resource that convey its archaeological significance and that justify its eligibility for inclusion in the California Register of Historical Resources as determined by a lead agency for the purposes of CEQA? x x 3) Be consistent with the applicable General Plan Goals and Policies for Item 8A of the Initial Study Assessment Guidelines? x x
+Issue (Responsible Department) Pro npact De Effect gree ative Impa N LS PS-M PS N LS PS-M PS 8A.
+Cultural Resources - Archaeological Will the proposed project: ulia.
+1) Demolish or materially alter in an adverse manner those physical characteristics the account for the inclusion of the resource in local register of historical resource pursuant to Section 5020.1(k) requirement of Section 5024.1(g) of the Public Resources Code? at a s x x 2) Demolish or materially alter in an adverse manner those physical characteristics of a archaeological resource that convey is archaeological significance and that justified its eligibility for inclusion in the Californ Register of Historical Resources and determined by a lead agency for the purposes of CEQA? n ts fy ia is х X Be consistent with the applicable Gener Plan Goals and Policies for Item 8A of the Initial Study Assessment Guidelines? х x